11 best foam rollers 2024: tested and reviewed

 Noisy

 If you're not really sure how to foam roll, the Theragun Wave roller is a great recovery tool to have in your kit bag.
-It connects to your phone via Bluetooth and can be used alongside the Therabody app for personalised foam rolling routines based on your needs.
-The roller has five different vibration settings and the wave-grooves are designed to apply optimal pressure to tired muscles.
+It connects to your phone via Bluetooth and can be used alongside the Therabody app for personalized foam rolling routines based on your needs.
+The roller has five different vibration settings and the wave grooves are designed to apply optimal pressure to tired muscles.
 The Theragun Wave comes with a charger and a travel bag, so you can keep your roller safe on the move.

 Q&A